Build a Team

 Later on, in the planning stage, you will have to train all of your facilitators together which could also be viewed as building your wider team.
 More information on this can be found in the corresponding Train Facilitators section.
 For now, you should think about team building with your core team members in order to best 'perform'.

-To do this you may hold an introductory Skype call (seeing a person can make a big difference when it comes to connections and building a strong team), have a face-to-face meeting or having regular team conference calls where you provide updates on your respective areas of organising and coordinating the course.
+To do this you may hold an introductory video call (seeing a person can make a big difference when it comes to connections and building a strong team), have a face-to-face meeting or having regular team conference calls where you provide updates on your respective areas of organising and coordinating the course.

 Developing Yourself as a Leader